Cross Creek Ranch HOA Exterior Standards

 Every Texas master-planned community has a Declaration of Covenants, Conditions, and Restrictions (the CCRs), plus an Architectural Review Committee that enforces them.
 The specific language varies by community, but in Cross Creek Ranch the exterior cleanliness standards focus on a few predictable areas:

 • Visible mildew, mold, or algae on siding, stucco, or painted wood.
-This is the most common violation.
-Usually flagged when the north or west side of a home develops the green film we all know.
+These are common notice topics when shaded sides of a home develop green film.

 • Black streaks on the roof.
 The Gloeocapsa magma staining that shows up on asphalt shingles in any humid climate.
 Cross Creek homes built before 2018 are mostly past the 8 to 10 year mark where this starts becoming visible from the street.